Dahabiya Nile Cruise: Top 18 Things to Know Before You Go

 View from our suite terrace at the back of the dahabiya

 Between stops, life on the dahabiya revolves around the top deck.
 There were chaise lounges, games, and endless views of the Nile.
-My husband and I would switch between napping, reading, playing games, and marveling at the fact that we were on the freaking Nile River.
-It’s all incredibly relaxing until you realize you’ve fallen asleep in the sun and now look like a lobster.
+My husband and I would switch between reading, playing games, and marveling at the fact that we were actually on the Nile River.
+One of my favorite parts was watching the local fishermen hauling in their daily catch.

-games on deck of our dahabiya Nile cruise in Egypt
+on deck with games of our dahabiya Nile cruise

 On deck of our dahabiya

 Pack breezy clothes for the day and a light jacket for evenings on deck.
-You don’t need to sacrifice style—I managed to look cute and practical in my hiking sandals.
-Just skip the heels unless you enjoy the sensation of sinking into sand.
+For exploring temples and dinner on the boat, I opted for flowy maxi skirts and for trekking through villages, I went with lightweight hiking pants and a dri-fit top.
 Pro tip: Layers are your best friend for chilly mornings and surprisingly cool January nights.
 Luckily for you, I have an entire guide on what to wear in Egypt for women!

 Egypt outfit inspiration - at Hatshepsut Temple in Luxor, Egypt